Gabe9T/projectweek82/README.md

 ## link to old repo
-Problems while pushing, messed up code cant figure out why it wont display anymore figure out how to fix it later this week (https://github.com/gabe9t/projectweek82)
+Problems while pushing, messed up code cant figure out why it wont display anymore, will figure out how to fix it later this week (https://github.com/gabe9t/projectweek82)